kilianyp/TypeConf/README.md

-#
-TypeConf
+# TypeConf

 The goal of this library is to help developers build more robust systems for academia as well as industry by avoiding configuration errors.

+This is achieved by providing a library to build dynamic but typesafe configurations.

 ## Features
 - Configuration checking through pydantic
+- Super simple integration of alternatives for ablation studies
+- Automatic CLI generation
 - Better visibility which parameters were used and which not
-- Super simple integration of alternatives for ablation studies
 - Testing of existing configurations to help maintain them